dawright22/azure-pinecone-terraform-deployment/README.md

 - A Pincecone API key.
 You can get one by following the instructions [here](https://app.pinecone.io/?sessionType=signup).

--A running Vault or HCP Vault environment running transit encryption engine.
+- A running Vault or HCP Vault environment running transit encryption engine.
 You cna follow this example [here] (https://developer.hashicorp.com/vault/tutorials/encryption-as-a-service/eaas-transit)
+- Python requirements are flask, HVAC and re

 ## Quickstart